drivera123/LDRS591/_pages/unit-4-learning-activities.md

 6. Does the study have a strong foundation in the literature?
 7. Does the literature fit the study's overall approach?

-Make sure that you include your article reference, quality rating (0-3) and also the rationale/evidence for your rating in your response.
+Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.

-Add your post to the "Learning Activities" and "Unit 4" categories.
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 4
+* Learning Activity 26

-### Learning Activity 5
+### Learning Activity 27

-a) Read chapter 5, "Purpose statements and research questions," in the Plano-Clark and Creswell (2015) text.
+1. Read chapter 5, "Purpose statements and research questions," in the Plano-Clark and Creswell \(2015\) text.

-b) Review the **introduction** to the servant leadership article you chose to focus on.
+2. Review the **introduction** to the servant leadership article you chose to focus on.

-### Learning Activity 6: Blog post 3
+### Learning Activity 28 - Blog post

-Using the evaluation criteria on p.184 (for a quantitative study) and p.185 (for a qualitative study) in Plano-Clark & Creswell (2015), complete the following questions to evaluate the purpose in the servant leadership article you chose to focus on.
+Using the evaluation criteria on p.184 \(for a quantitative study\) and p.185 \(for a qualitative study\) in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the purpose in the servant leadership article you chose to focus on.
 The figure on page 186 provides a template for recording your rating and rationale.

 1. Is the study's purpose clearly specified?
 2. Is the focus of the study appropriate?